-With inflammation as an end point, a χ^2 contingency table analysis was done on the DSS and DSS plus resveratrol groups to determine if there was a statistically significant difference in their inflammation scores.
+With inflammation as an endpoint, a chi-square contingency table analysis was done on the DSS and DSS plus resveratrol groups to determine if there was a statistically significant difference in their inflammation scores.
 For immunohistochemical quantification, mean differences between groups were compared by one-way ANOVA with Scheffe multiple comparison tests.
-For flow cytometry data, differences between groups were compared using a two-tailed paired Student's t test or an unpaired Mann-Whitney U test.
-The results were analyzed using the Stat-View II statistical program (Abacus Concepts, Inc.) and Microsoft Excel (Microsoft) for Macintosh computers.
-Single-factor variance ANOVA analyses were used to evaluate groups.
-Tumor incidence was examined using a Fisher's exact test, which is equivalent to a test for binomial proportions.
-Because the usual assumptions underlying the ANOVA test are not satisfied, in assessing the significance of the F-statistic value from the ANOVA table, instead of using the F-distribution, we used a permutation distribution to examine tumor multiplicity.
-Finally, a nonparametric Kruskal-Wallis test was used to compare mean tumor volume.
-The P value chosen for significance in this study was 0.05.
+For flow cytometry data, differences between groups were compared using a two-tailed paired student's t-test or an unpaired Mann Whitney U-test.
+The results were analyzed using the Statview II statistical program (Abacus Concepts, Inc., Berkeley, CA) and Microsoft Excel (Microsoft, Seattle, WA) for Macintosh computers.
+Single-factor variance ANOVA analyses were used to evaluate groups respectively.
+Tumor incidence was examined using a Fisher's exact test which is equivalent to a test for binomial proportions.
+Because the usual assumptions underlying the ANOVA table, instead of using the F-distribution, we used a permutation distribution to examine tumor multiplicity.
+Finally, a nonparametric Kruskal-

+Wallis test was used to compare mean tumor volume.
+The P-value chosen for significance in this study was 0.05.